Madonna della Vittoria: History

 During Francesco's absence from Mantua, Daniele da Norsa, a Jewish banker, had purchased a house in the city's San Simone quarter and replaced the image of the Virgin Mary which decorated its façade with his own coat of arms.
 The regent, Sigismondo Gonzaga, ordered him to restore the depiction.
-Although Daniele agreed to do so, the populace, inflamed by anti-semitic feeling, destroyed his house.
+Although Daniele agreed to do so, the populace, inflamed by antisemitic feeling, destroyed his house.